-Flat Top Mountain Trail is a 4.8 mile moderately trafficked out and back trail located near Buchanan, VA that features beautiful wild flowers and is rated as difficult.
+Flat Top Mountain Trail is a 4.8 mile moderately trafficked out and back trail located near Buchanan, Virginia that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
 Dogs are also able to use this trail.

 Flat Top Mountain is one of three mountains making up the Peaks of Otter in Jefferson National Forest.
 It is the tallest of the three, topping out at 4,001 feet.